Welcome to our STEM jobs listings

-We have a look at some excellent interview tips for tech jobs and related STEM careers.
+We also have a look at some excellent interview tips for tech jobs and related STEM careers.

 You might have just graduated or had years of experience with an impressive CV.
 However, finding the right job can be quite challenging.
 Companies use different recruitment processes.
 These usually involve some form of psychometrics and one or more rounds of interviews.
 For a tech job, you will most likely be subjected to a technical interview to show your work and knowledge base.

 Psychometrics would usually consist of a Verbal and/or Non-Verbal reasoning tests and a personality assessment.
 For more on Passing Verbal Reasoning tests or Non-Verbal Reasoning tests, have a look at Brilliant Passing Verbal Reasoning Tests and Brilliant Passing Numerical Reasoning Tests by Rob Williams.
 Everything you need to know about verbal or numerical reasoning will be covered in those.

 Once you are past the Psychometrics and possibly a phone interview, it’s time for the big day.

 What can you expect and what should you focus on?
 How can you stand out from the crowd?

 - Do your research.
 Know the company you have applied to.
 Find out what their most recent achievements or challenges are and see if you can ask questions around that.
 Although this might become a bit tricky if you are preparing for a few interviews.
 In that case, make sure you set a Google Alert for the company or keywords within your field of expertise.
 There are many aspects you could find online about a company.
 A good place to look for information on anything from the interview process to the popularity of the management team is Glassdoor.
 Showing that you’ve done your homework is always impressive.